 Sustainability is core to Northwestern Dining’s mission and to its customers.
 From the farm to the table, Dining has identified opportunities to serve healthy and sustainable meals that support small and mid-sized farms in the Midwest and contribute to Northwestern’s goals of energy and water conservation and waste reduction.

 Northwestern Dining is committed to serving sustainable and locally grown foods.
 In partnership with suppliers and local farms, sustainable purchases are increasing.
-Meatless options are widely available, and the campus has been recognized by Peta2 as a “Most Vegetarian Friendly College.”
+Meatless options are widely available, and NU has been recognized by Peta2 as a “Most Vegetarian Friendly College.”